Freedom of Information - Advice

 What if I'm not satisfied with the response?

 If you disagree with any exemptions applied to your request for information under FoIA, or are not satisfied with how we have handled your request, you are entitled to make a complaint.
 You will be advised how to do this at the time your request is answered.
-Details of the Council's information complaint and appeals procedures (pdf) are available to download.
+Details of the Information Rights Complaint Procedure (pdf) are available to download.

 If you are still not satisfied with the outcome having gone through the Council's internal complaints procedure then you can appeal to the independent Information Commissioner for a decision.